lbrclbrc/my_coin/whitepaper_draft.md

 For each subsequent blue address, when the user applies to “upgrade this `address` to `color = 1` and write a particular `token` into it”, the request must be accompanied by a new ZK proof.
 This proof is no longer just “I know a password”; instead it is closer to “I know a `master_seed`, and this new address really is derived from that same `master_seed`”.

-We can decompose it like this:
+It can be decomposed like this:

 - Public inputs include:
   - The `address` being upgraded (the new address);